Comment on "Inferring broken detailed balance in the absence of observable currents"

 We emphasize that while our example proves the main conclusion of Ref.~\cite{mart19a} to be false, we do \emph{not} claim that all mathematical results in \cite{mart19a} are incorrect.
 In particular, we explicitly acknowledge that the compact expressions for the Kullback-Leibler divergence between two path measures indeed have some mathematical appeal (see also Ref.~\cite{gira03}).
+In other words Eq.~(4) is mathematically sound it does \emph{not}, however, allow to infer broken detailed balance.
 Moreover, whether a model in fact exists that upon coarse-graining yields a semi-Markov process \footnote{Note that we explicitly refer to semi-Markov processes (sMP) and \emph{not} to possible generalizations to second- or higher order sMPs.
-However, any sMP is also a higher order sMP but the converse is untrue.} \emph{and} concurrently allows to infer broken detailed balance according to \cite{mart19a} remains an intriguing question~\cite{bisk22}.
+However, any sMP is also a higher order sMP but the converse is untrue.} \emph{and} concurrently allows to infer broken detailed balance according to \cite{mart19a} remains an intriguing question.

-\textit{Conclusion.---}The ambiguous notation in \cite{mart19a} hid the fact that the authors never tested their main result.
-Here we presented an explicit model of a molecular motor that disproves the main conclusion of Ref.~\cite{mart19a}, which was in fact already invalidated earlier in Ref.~\cite{wang07} (Ref.~[50] in \cite{mart19a}).
+\textit{Conclusion.---} The authors never tested their main result Eq.~(4), which is supposed to detect broken detailed balance.
+Here we presented an explicit model of a molecular motor that disproves this main conclusion of Ref.~\cite{mart19a}, which was in fact already invalidated earlier in Ref.~\cite{wang07} (Ref.~[50] in \cite{mart19a}).
 Note that the example in Fig.~\ref{fig:example} only formally disproves the variant of the main result in Eq.~(6) in \cite{mart19a}, which \emph{does} hold for the more specialized semi-Markov processes \emph{of second order} --processes with a waiting-time distribution that depends on the past \emph{and} future states (see e.g. \cite{mart19a,ehri21,hart21arxiv}).
 This variant thus allows to find examples for which it holds and thus potentially allows to infer ``broken detailed balance in the absence of observable currents'' \cite{mart19a,ehri21}.
 We hope that this comment raises awareness of the importance of considering the underlying dynamics from which possible non-Markovian (or Markovian) coarse-grained dynamics emerge.

-\textbf{Acknowledgments.} We thank Gili Bisker, Jordan M. Horowitz, and Juan M. R. Parrondo for communications that instigated this comment.
-The financial support from the German Research Foundation (DFG) through the Emmy Noether Program GO 2762/1-1 to A. G. is gratefully acknowledged.
+\textbf{Acknowledgments.} The financial support from the German Research Foundation (DFG) through the Emmy Noether Program GO 2762/1-1 to A. G. is gratefully acknowledged.